 How are you feeling, NHS?

 It's easier to recognise someone's physical than emotional wellbeing.
-This easy-to-use tool has been developed with NHS staff to help talk openly about emotional health, look at its impact and plan actions to enable more good days than bad.
+This easy-to-use tool has been developed with NHS staff to help them talk openly about emotional health, look at its impact and plan actions to enable more good days than bad.

 It’s often easier to recognise someone’s physical wellbeing than their emotional wellbeing.
 We also find it much easier to engage in conversations about physical health, but often find talking about emotional wellbeing to be more of a challenge.
 NHS Employers have developed this easy-to-use tool alongside NHS staff, to help: